deltachat/deltachat-pages/en/help.md

   If you have multiple relays, you will receive messages on all of them.
   Contacts learn your current relays automatically when you message them.

-- Tap on a relay to set it as **used for sending**.

 - If a relay is no longer working, you can **remove** it.

-For more details and future possibilities of relays, you can follow discussions in the [Forum](https://support.delta.chat).

 ### Can I use a classic email address with Delta Chat?